nmajor/emailgate/NOTES.md

 On checkout discounts dont show on the confirm page (Maybe promo code doesnt persist)

 FROM BJ:
-- New domain with SSL
-- Make Add Emails socket event add emails 1 by 1 instead of Promise.all
-- Email preview and edit font needs to be bigger when viewing on website
-- Estimated page number
 - Make the Table of Contents font smaller
 - Greyify date and photo icon line in Table of Contents